AllenSWDB/allenswdb.github.io/databook/physiology/ophys/visual-behavior/VBO-Dataset.md

 This cell was only detected in one session.
 In order for neurons to be detected by the segmentation algorithm, they must have some activity at some point during the session, so that there is enough calcium fluorescence for them to be observed.
 When a cell is detected in some sessions and not others, it most likely means that it was not active in all sessions.

-Another possibility is that the imaging plane was not perfectly matched from one day to the next, and the cell simply wasnt present on some days.
+Another possibility is that the imaging plane was not perfectly matched from one day to the next, and the cell simply wasn't present on some days.
 This is less likely to occur in this dataset because of our strict quality control process designed to remove improperly matched sessions from the dataset.
 The imaging plane recorded in each session is compared with an anatomical stack acquired +/-30 um around the targeted imaging plane location, and the distance from the target location is computed for each session.
 Experiments where the imaging plane was >10um from the target location are discarded.
 Given the size of a neuron's cell body (~15-30um), and the z-resolution of the microscope (~5um point spread function), this criterion ensures that the experiments included in the dataset are well matched across sessions and the same cells are within the recorded field of view from day to day.

 # Technical whitepaper